hexdump0815/sonaremin/README.md

 - odroid c2 (pcm2704)
 - asus tinkerboard (cooling, pcm2704) and tinkerboard s (untested, cooling, pcm2704)
-- raspberry pi in 32bit [2b (untested, limited), 3b & 3b+] (cooling) and 64bit mode [3b & 3b+] (cooling) - the new raspberry pi 4b is not yet supported, but support is planned soon
+- raspberry pi in 32bit [3b & 3b+ (untested)] (cooling) and 64bit mode [3b, 3b+ (untested) & 4b] (cooling)
 - amlogic s905w/s905x/s905 based android tv boxes (pcm2704) - tested on x96 mini (s905w), t95m (s905x), tx3 mini l (s905w) and mxq pro 4k (the s905 version - beware: there are other versions of this box with the same name with other cpus as well) - it should run on nearly any s905w, s905x, s905 based tv box i guess
-- allwinner h3 based android tv boxes (limited) - tested on tx1
-- bananapi m1 (limited, pcm2704)

 the comments in the brackets mean:

 - pcm2704: a pcm2704 usb audio adapter is required - you can find it easily for around 3 euro on ebay
-- cooling: a fan is required to cool the device, otherwise it will reduce its cpu performance automatically due to the created heat resulting in degraded audio performance (the tinkerboard will by default be run at a reduced clock speed to avoid the need of a fan, but with a fan it can be run at full speed with more cpu power)
+- cooling: a fan or really big heat sink is required to cool the device, otherwise it will reduce its cpu performance automatically due to the created heat resulting in degraded audio performance (the tinkerboard will by default be run at a reduced clock speed to avoid the need of a fan, but with a fan it can be run at full speed with more cpu power)
 - untested: i have no access to such a device, so i could not test them, but in theory they should work
-- limited: those devices have too little cpu power for even medium sized patches like the supplied example patches, but they might still be used for very small and simple patches and to get an idea how the sonaremin works - using them for a longer time will most probably not be a very pleasant experience

 the basic functionally is the same for all devices, but their cpu performance and thus possible maximum size of the possible patches differs a bit - here is an overview of the cpu usage of the different devices with the generative-01.vcv sample patch and vcvrack v0 (vcvrack is configured for two audio threads, so it can at maximum utilize about 200% cpu for audio - more threads do not make sense, as vcvrack does not scale well with more threads - cpu usage should be measured in iconified mode, as this way the ui does not eat any extra cpu):